 (d) The CR’s DUNS Number is missing or invalid;

-(e) The requesting CR is not the current CR and not scheduled to be the CR on the requested date after a retry period of 48 hours counting only hours on Retail Business Days but not only Business Hours; or
+(e) The requesting CR is not the current CR and not scheduled to be the CR on the requested date after a retry period of 48 hours counting only hours on Retail Business Days but not only Business Hours;

 (f) The move out is requesting a date that is scheduled on another move out.

+(g) The requesting CR is not the current CSA CR and uses the “Move Out CSA De-energize” code; or

+(h) The requesting CR is not the current CSA CR and uses both the “Move Out CSA De-energize” and the “Drop and Investigate Removal of Meter and Service” codes.